Smooth Anonymity for Sparse Graphs: Algorithms and Analysis

 To prove a better algorithm we will use the $1.488$ approximation algorithm for the metric facility location problem~\cite{li20131} as a subroutine.
 In the metric facility location problem we are given a set of points and a set of facilities in a metric space, with an opening cost for each facility.
 The objective is to select a set of facilities and assign each point to a facility such that the total cost of the selected facilities plus the total distance of the points from their assigned facilities is minimized.
 Again here, we refer to the set of points assigned to each facility as a cluster.

 Below is our algorithm $\alg_2$.
 This algorithm depends on a parameter $\alpha$ that we set later. \begin{enumerate} \itemsep 0em \item Embed each user in $\mathbb{R}^m$ as before. \item For each user $u_i$ define a facility with the same coordinates and opening cost $\frac{2\alpha}{1-\alpha} \sum_{u'\in U^k_i} \dist(u',u_i)$, where $U^k_i$ is the set of $k$ closest points to $i$. \item Approximately solve the facility location instance. \item Iteratively, remove each cluster with fewer than $\alpha k$ points and assign its points to their second closest facility. \item Arbitrarily merge clusters with size less than $k$ to reach size $k$, but do not let the clusters grow larger than $2k$.~\footnote{If needed, break a large cluster into some clusters of size at least $\alpha k$, so that the total size of small clusters is more than $k$.
 This modification does not change the proof.} \item For each cluster $c$, for each item $f$, if most vertices in $c$ have an edge to $f$, add all edges from nodes in $c$ to $f$, otherwise remove all edges from nodes in $c$ to $f$. \end{enumerate} \begin{theorem} Assume $J(E,E_{\opt}) \geq 0.75$.
-Algorithm $\alg_2$ run with an $\alpha \in O(1)$ finds a constant approximation to \mediankanonymization of $E$ in polynomial time. \end{theorem} The proof of the theorem is in~\refappendix{thm:main:improved}.
+Algorithm $\alg_2$ run with an $\alpha \in O(1)$ finds a constant approximation to \mediankanonymization of $E$ in polynomial time. \end{theorem} \begin{proof} Svitkina~\cite{svitkina2010lower} showed that Lines \ref{line2} to \ref{line4.2} give solution in which (i) the size of each cluster is at least $\alpha k$, and (ii) the cost of the solution is at most $1.488 \cdot\frac{1+\alpha}{1-\alpha}$ times that of lower-bounded $r$-median.
+Similar to our previous algorithm, since the size of each cluster is at least $k$, the last line of the algorithm guarantees \mediankanonymity.
+Next we bound $J(E,E_{\alg_2})$ assuming $J(E,E_{\opt})\leq 1-\phi$.
+We refer to the first four lines of algorithm $\alg_2$ as $\alg'_2$.
+Similar to the previous subsection we know that there exists a solution to lower-bounded $r$-median with cost at most $\frac{4\phi}{1-\phi} |E|$.
+Therefore the cost of the solution to the facility location problem is at most